Conductive polymer: History

 Polyaniline was first described in the mid-19th century by Henry Letheby, who investigated the electrochemical and chemical oxidation products of aniline in acidic media.
 He noted that the reduced form was colourless but the oxidized forms were deep blue.

 The first highly-conductive organic compounds were the charge transfer complexes.
 In the 1950s, researchers reported that polycyclic aromatic compounds formed semi-conducting charge-transfer complex salts with halogens.
 In 1954, researchers at Bell Labs and elsewhere reported organic charge transfer complexes with resistivities as low as 8 Ω-cm.
 In the early 1970s, researchers demonstrated salts of tetrathiafulvalene show almost metallic conductivity, while superconductivity was demonstrated in 1980.
 Broad research on salts of charge transfer complexes continues today.
 While these compounds were technically not polymers, this indicated that organic compounds can carry current.
 While organic conductors were previously intermittently discussed, the field was particularly energized by the prediction of superconductivity following the discovery of BCS theory.

 In 1963 Australians B.A.
 Bolto, D.E.
 Weiss, and coworkers reported derivatives of polypyrrole with resistivities as low as 1 Ω.cm.
 There have been multiple reports of similar high-conductivity oxidized polyacetylenes.
 With the notable exception of charge transfer complexes (some of which are even superconductors), organic molecules were previously considered insulators or at best weakly conducting semiconductors.
 Subsequently, DeSurville and coworkers reported high conductivity in a polyaniline.
 Likewise, in 1980, Diaz and Logan reported films of polyaniline that can serve as electrodes.

 While mostly operating at the scale of less than 100 nanometers, "molecular" electronic processes can collectively manifest on a macro scale.
 Examples include quantum tunneling, negative resistance, phonon-assisted hopping and polarons.
-In 1977, Alan J. Heeger, Alan MacDiarmid and Hideki Shirakawa reported similar high conductivity in oxidized iodine-doped polyacetylene.
+In 1977, Alan J. Heeger, Alan MacDiarmid and Hideki Shirakawa reported that halogen doping of polyacetylene could produce high electrical conductivity in an organic polymer.
 For this research, they were awarded the 2000 Nobel Prize in Chemistry "for the discovery and development of conductive polymers."
 Polyacetylene itself did not find practical applications, but drew the attention of scientists and encouraged the rapid growth of the field.
 Since the late 1980s, organic light-emitting diodes (OLEDs) have emerged as an important application of conducting polymers.